Bank of America Review: APYs, Fees & Who It's Best For in 2026

 Is Bank of America safe?

-Furthermore, its investment and brokerage services, offered through Merrill (formerly Merrill Lynch), are a member of the Securities Investor Protection Corporation (SIPC).
-SIPC protects the principal value of securities and cash held in a brokerage account up to $500,000, including a $250,000 limit for cash, in the unlikely event the brokerage firm fails.
-This is separate from and in addition to FDIC insurance on bank deposits.
+For customers with investment accounts, Bank of America's brokerage arm, Merrill (formerly Merrill Lynch), is a member of the Securities Investor Protection Corporation (SIPC).
+SIPC protects the securities and cash in your brokerage account up to $500,000, including a $250,000 limit for cash.
+It is critical to understand that SIPC does not protect against market losses but against the failure of the brokerage firm itself.
+This protection is separate from and in addition to the FDIC insurance covering your bank deposits.

 Is Bank of America FDIC insured?